garden-io/garden/docs/reference/providers/kubernetes.md

 Exposes the `nodeSelector` field on the PodSpec of the Kaniko pods.
 This allows you to constrain the Kaniko pods to only run on particular nodes.

-[See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes guide to assigning Pods to nodes.
+[See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes guide to assigning pods to nodes.

 | Type     | Required |
 | -------- | -------- |